 It has been demonstrated that BPA exposure from canned and packaged food can be significant.
 One study had healthy volunteers consume a 12-ounce serving of freshly made soup (prepared without any canned ingredients) for five days, followed by a two-day washout period, then five days of consuming a serving of canned Progresso soup.
 Urinary levels of BPA increased nearly 20-fold as a result of eating the canned soup, but the increases were not persistent.
 It is unknown how such short-term elevations in BPA levels affect human health.

 Bisphenol-S (BPS) is now used as a bisphenol-A substitute and has been described as safer than BPA.
-However, recent research suggests BPS and other BPA analogs (bisphenol AF, bisphenol AP, bisphenol B, bisphenol F, and bisphenol Z) have effects similar to, and are just as harmful as, BPA.
+However, recent research suggests BPS and other BPA analogs (2,4’-bisphenol A, bisphenol AF, bisphenol AP, bisphenol B, bisphenol F, and bisphenol Z) have effects similar to, and are likely to be just as harmful as, BPA.

 BPA induces breast cancer cell proliferation